 My first TV job was aged 11 in the BBC’s Ballet Shoes, I then joined the original London cast of Annie, and also came last in Song for Europe as part of a band called Unity (I was a bit skint that year).

-I even got to be the gorgeous Nick Berry’s wife in the BBC’s In Deep, appear in Grease on the West End stage and got to meet Michael Aspel's Big Red Book in This is your Life.
+I was a TV presenter in the eighties, appeared on The Les Dennis Laughter Show, performed at three Royal Variety Shows, and spent three years in Hollywood.
 Then of course I went on to appear in ITV’s The Bill playing D.I.
 Sam Nixon - a character I played for seven years.

 I’m best known for: The Bill, where I played DI Samantha Nixon for 8 years, and for being Lisa from Loose Women

 The proudest moment of my career is: When Michael Aspel did a ‘This is Your Life’ on me.
 Now that was a moment!

 The first thing I do in the morning is: Go to the toilet, and then let the dogs out.
 As soon as they hear me walking around they start barking, so I have to make sure I get to them before they wake everyone else up.
 I have three: two pugs and a miniature schnauzer.

 My favourite breakfast is: On a Sunday morning, Paul cooks a full English.
 We lay it all out on the table with brown sauce and the three of us sit around and have a good chat.
 My ideal breakfast would be the same, but with lots of people joining us.

 The actor who would play me in a film about Loose Women is: I’d like to think it would be Charlize Theron, but in reality...

 My favourite memory from working on Loose Women is: Meeting Brian Ferry, and when Priscilla my pug came on the show and performed.
 I was a very proud mum!